 Principles are a key part of developing a framework.
 This is especially true when developing, deploying and using AI.
 These should be clear and actionable, enabling you to start defining “what good looks like” when it comes to data ethics.

-In order to define their principles, an organisation should:
+In order to define its principles, an organisation should: